 Iceland's Wild Hornstrandir Nature Reserve

 Located in the wilderness of the Westfjords, the uninhabited Hornstrandir Nature Reserve was established in 1975 to protect the unique wildlife that flourishes in the area.
 Here, nature is in control and human interference is minimised.
 Within the reserve, there’s an abundance of lush floral meadows, jaw-dropping cliffs, birdlife and ice.
-To experience Iceland in its purest form, a visit here is crucial.
+To visit this beautiful nature reserve is to experience Iceland in its purest form.

 The History of Hornstrandir

-Before the mid-20th century, inhabitants were reliant on the hunting of birds, fishing and farming, but the latter was not without its challenges.
-The tundra terrain and extreme weather conditions made it difficult to sustain growth, a factor which ultimately drove residents away from Hornstrandir.
+Before the mid-20th century, tundra terrain and extreme weather conditions made it difficult to sustain growth, a factor that ultimately drove residents away from Hornstrandir.
 By the early 1950s, the last few remaining farmers in the area had moved on.
 It has since been uninhabited, although a small number of Icelanders visit in the summer to maintain their ancestors' homes.

 How to Get to the Hornstrandir Nature Reserve

 Hornstrandir covers 220 square miles of the Northern end of the Westfjords, and its remote location makes travelling there difficult.
-To access the reserve you’ll need to take a boat from the town of Ísafjörður, several companies operate this route but times and dates vary, so you’ll want to plan your journey in advance.
-The cost of a round trip ranges from around $150-$250 depending on your final destination, of which there are 5 harbors to choose from.
-Ferry services are heavily impacted by weather conditions and they don’t always run on time, so you’ll need to be prepared to wait.
+To access the reserve you’ll need to take a boat from the town of Ísafjörður.
+Several companies operate this route but times and dates vary so you may want to plan your journey in advance.
+The cost of a round trip ranges from around $150-$250 depending on your final destination, of which there are 5 to choose from.
+Ferry services are heavily impacted by weather conditions and they don’t always run on time but the tour is worth any potential delays.

 An organised tour to Hornstrandir is a great way to explore some of the best activities the reserve has to offer in just one day, without having to worry about the logistics and making your own arrangements.